egoughnour/blender-sql-geo-viz/README.md

 Details
 =======

 When generating audio files directly from text I have used a relatively simple method.
 I will include links or a more comprehensive explanation relatively soon.
-The key is to open a text editor
+The key is to open a text editor and then under the application drop-down to select _Services > Service Preferences..._.
+This ought to open the _Keyboard_ settings, or at least they should be reachable from this window.

+Note below the option to save text as audio.
+Check this box or its parent in the tree.
+After this change to the preferences, only two steps are needed to generate audio files.

+  1. Select the text to convert, then select the option to save as audio in the context menu.
+  2. Save to a directory other than music, such as a directory in which you have your various media collected for a specific iMovie.